Three small breakings, several quality-of-life additions, and a new lifetime model for products. Most integrations

 resultImageKeyfromGET /generations/:id.
 UseresultImageUrlonly. - Image fields on product responses are now

-externalId— the new TTL refresh keeps the row alive as long as you keep using it. - (Optional) For one-shot use cases, drop
+externalId; the TTL refresh keeps the row alive as long as you keep using it. - (Optional) For one-shot use cases, drop

-externalIdentirely — server returnsproductExternalIdso you can ref the row if you want. - Add
+externalIdentirely; the server returnsproductExternalIdso you can reference the row if you want. - (Recommended) Adopt the current canonical shapes while you’re in there: